NBspatnaz/Int_SQL_Project-contoso_100k/README.md

 # INTERMEDIATE SQL - SALES ANALYSIS

 ## Overview
-This project is based on the Contoso database of Luke Barousse that is uploaded and available on Github.
-As this is a self taught Intermediate SQL course under that focused on analyzing the different sales aspect of an e-commerce business called contoso.
-Although this project was learned and followed Luke Barousse's teaching the execution of the queries followed some different approach to solve the question rather than blindly follow the intstrustion.
+This project is based on the Contoso100K database of Luke Barousse that is uploaded and available on Github.
+This is a self learning Intermediate SQL course, that focuses on analyzing the different sales aspect of an e-commerce business called contoso.
+Although this project was learned and followed Luke Barousse's teaching the execution of the queries, I followed some different approach to solve the question rather than blindly follow the intstrustion.

 ## Business Questions
 With this database I tend to find out the following question